phelmkamp/metatag/README.md

 	Struct tags are well suited for this task because they are designed to provide auxilliary information to tools/packages in a concise and unobtrusive way.
 	Also, generating methods for a struct gives us a nice "namespace" with a low probability of collisions (as opposed to package-level functions).

+4. What is a slice wrapper?

+	A slice wrapper is a struct that contains a slice, allowing you to define methods that operate on the slice.
+This is similar to the [slice types](https://golang.org/pkg/sort/#StringSlice) in the sort package, but by using a struct we can define meta tags for the desired functionality.
+The methods can also return the wrapper type to support chaining.